Troubleshooting

 Failed to connect; retrying

-Description: The Viam app is unable to communicate with your robot, and will attempt to reconnect every few seconds until it is able to do so.
-When a robot is disconnected, it will continue to run with its locally-cached current configuration, but will not be accessible for remote control or configuration through the Viam app.
+Description: the Viam app is unable to communicate with your machine, and will attempt to reconnect every few seconds until it is able to do so.
+When a machine is disconnected, it will continue to run with its locally-cached current configuration, but will not be accessible for remote control or configuration through the Viam app.

-Solution: Check the following to ensure your robot is accessible to the Viam app:
+Solution: Check the following to ensure your machine is accessible to the Viam app:

 • Is the board component connected to the internet?